 While you're here getting your veggies, take a walk to the garden to pick your own cherry tomatoes and herbs.
 Kids love it.

 And of course, you get to pet Lucky.
 Maybe he'll wake up long enough to notice!

 We LOVE kids at the farm.
 Your whole family is welcome to come for a visit each week, especially children and grandchildren.
 Although we try to keep the farm as kid-safe as possible, there are still a number of ways that toddlers can get into a predicament, so please keep them with you.
 Also, please, no pets.
 With everything going on during pickup, even the pets on a leash or inside your car almost always cause more excitement than Laura can stand!

 We try to wash as few of the vegetables as possible.
 For one thing, it takes a lot of time and it's messy!
 But more importantly, washing sometimes decreases the storage life of certain vegetables.
 So, you will find some things washed, some still with a little field dirt on them - but please remember that EVERYTHING NEEDS TO BE WASHED AT HOME BEFORE YOU EAT IT!!!
 Make Laura's insurance agent happy.
 Wash your vegetables.

-If you know you're going to miss a week, the very best thing to do is to find a neighbor or relative to pick up for you.
+If you know you're not going to make it and you still want your veggies for that week, the very best thing to do is to find a neighbor or relative to pick up for you.